-Unicaf University Zambia and the Centre for Environment Justice (CEJ) have signed a Memorandum of Understanding that focuses on promoting environmental protection through advocacy and research, with a special focus on projects with the youth in Zambia.
+Unicaf University in Zambia and the Centre for Environment Justice (CEJ) have signed a Memorandum of Understanding that focuses on promoting environmental protection through advocacy and research, with a special focus on projects with the youth in Zambia.

 The signing of the MoU was held at the Unicaf University campus in Lusaka.
 The Vice-Chancellor, Dr Christine Phiri Mushibwe and CEJ Board Chairperson, Mr Vincent Ziba signed the agreement on behalf of the two institutions.
 Also in attendance were CEJ Executive Director, Ms Maggie Mapalo Mwape, Unicaf University Zambia Deputy Vice-Chancellor, Dr Lameck Mwewa, and CEJ Head of Programmes, Mr Ricky Kalaluka Mwewa.